 and list of options within the Color Setting dialog, and elsewhere

-within Photoshop CC 2018, is to all intents and purposes identical.
+within Photoshop, is to all intents and purposes identical.
 So,

 begin by opening the Color Settings, which is found towards the

 The first thing that I will draw your attention to